VISION: Racial and Economic Equity

 GEOGRAPHIC AREA SERVED

-Faith Coalition for the Common Good serves primarily two cities in central Illinois.
+Faith Coalition for the Common Good serves primarily three cities in central Illinois.
 Beardstown-Rushville (population 6,800) is home of the Cargill Pork Processing plant where 20,000 hogs are butchered each day.
-Springfield (population 117,000), capital city of Illinois, is a city exemplifying a great disparity between those who live on the east side, largely minorities and low income people, compared to those living on the west side of the city.
+Decatur (population 70,522) is the largest city of Macon County, where nearly a quarter of residents are living in poverty.
+Springfield (population 115,888), capital city of Illinois, is a city exemplifying a great disparity between those who live on the east side, largely minorities and low income people, compared to those living on the west side of the city.

 One delegate represents each of 35 member institutions.
 Task force chair persons represent each of the five issue task forces.
 In April of each year, delegate members elect 15 persons (including the five task force chairs) to serve as the Board of Directors.
 At least 50% of board members must be low income and/or minority individuals who are actively involved in the issue work of Faith Coalition.
 Board officers are elected by the Board of Directors and serve a one year term, with an option to serve three additional one year terms.
 The Faith Coalition Board of Directors makes decisions for the organization regarding staff, budget, and procedures.